 - GRM ignores leverage.
-Most investment property is purchased with leverage, i.e., a bank loan or other type of mortgage.
+Investors usually buy investment property using leverage, such as a bank loan or mortgage.
 The cost and terms of the debt can vary widely depending on the nature of the deal.
 For example, a fully-stabilized property located in a core market might qualify for a lower rate than a value-add property located in a secondary or tertiary market.
 The cost of debt can have a major impact on a deal’s profitability.

 Gross Rent Multiplier vs. Gross Income Multiplier

-The GRM is often confused with the gross income multiplier, or “GIM”.
+People often confuse GRM with the gross income multiplier, also known as GIM.
 The key difference between the two is that the GRM looks solely at the value of annual rents collected.
 Whereas the GIM factors in other sources of annual income (above and beyond rent alone).
-The GIM may include additional income from things like parking, laundry or storage fees.
+The GIM may include extra income from things like parking, laundry or storage fees.

 Gross Rent Multiplier vs. Cap Rates

 The benefit to using cap rates instead of GRM is that the cap rate uses income generated after factoring in expenses (the NOI).
-Which is generally considered a more accurate barometer of the cash flow a property will generate each month or year.
+This is often considered a more precise gauge of the monthly or yearly cash flow that a property will generate.
 However, it can be difficult to calculate the cap rate absent reliable information about a property’s operating expenses, in which case GRM can be a useful substitute when comparing properties.

 While the GRM is a useful tool for those looking to do a quick analysis of properties, it should only be used as a very preliminary screening tool.

-Ultimately, GRM is just one of many tools in an investor’s toolkit that can be used when looking at investment opportunities.
+Ultimately, GRM is just one of several tools available to investors when evaluating investment opportunities.
 There are many ways to slice and dice a deal.
 The more information a prospector investor has.
 The more informed decision he or she will be able to make about whether to proceed.